TsvetanRaykov/SoftUniAspDotNetCoreMvc/VxpIdea.md

 The platform will support the following roles: **Administrator**, **Vendor**, **Distributor** and **Customer**.

-A administrator will be initially created.
+An administrator will be initially created.
 Administrator can register users in all roles.
 Vendor can only register distributors.
 Distributor can only generate distributor keys and provide them to its customers.